ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 Retry logic with backoff is a common requirement in asynchronous programming, especially for operations subject to transient failures such as network requests.
 Today, developers must reimplement retry loops manually, leading to fragmented and error-prone solutions across the ecosystem.

-Providing a standard `retry` function and reusable backoff strategies in Swift Async Algorithms ensures consistent, safe, and well-tested patterns for handling transient failures.
+Providing a standard `retry` function and reusable backoff strategies in Swift Async Algorithms ensures consistent, safe and well-tested patterns for handling transient failures.

 ## Proposed solution